Label: Rapper Pop Smoke slain in Hollywood Hills shooting

 Police said the 911 call came from “back East” and reported the break-in was occurring at a friend’s home.
 The victim was pronounced dead at Cedars-Sinai Medical Center.

-Several people who were in the house were detained and then released, Lurie said.
+Several people who were in the house were detained and released, Lurie said.

 “We’re just getting started in this investigation,” he said.